GavrilenkoA/ML_mutational_learning/README.md

 Training RNN model consists of two stages:
-1. Pre-training using background antibododies.
+1. Pre-training using background antibodies.
 Freeze weights of recurrent block.
 2. Fine-tuning using limited data of REGN33 antibody.

 Base model trained using only REGN33 limited data.